Miyabi Natsuyaki

 Miyabi Natsuyaki (夏焼 雅, Natsuyaki Miyabi) is a Japanese singer.
-Her career began in 2002 when she passed the audition for Hello!
-Project Kids, an all-female child pop group under Hello!
+Natsuyaki began her singing career in 2002 when she joined Hello!
+Project Kids, a child pop group, under the idol musical collective Hello!
 Project.
-She continued to sing in that group and became a part of four smaller groups composed of Hello!
-Project Kids members—Aa!, Sexy Otonajan, Buono! and Berryz Kobo.
-She was the sub-captain of Berryz Kobo until their indefinite hiatus in 2015.
-She became a member of female pop band PINK CRES.
-(Pink Crescendo).
+After releasing music in the sub-group Aa!, Natsuyaki became a member of the girl group Berryz Kobo, of which she was also the group's sub-leader, from 2004 to 2014.
+In addition, she was also a member of the sub-group Buono! from 2009 to 2017.
+After Berryz Kobo went on indefinite hiatus, Natsuyaki formed the girl group Pink Cres. in 2016, which remained active until 2021.

 Career

 2002–2004: Hello!
 Project Kids

 In 2002, Natsuyaki successfully passed the Hello!
 Project Kids' Audition alongside other members of Berryz Kobo.
 As a member of Berryz Kobo, she participated in the band's weekly radio show Berryz Kobo Kiritsu!
 Rei!
 Chakuseki!.
 That same year, she was cast in Koinu Dan no Monogatari, however she did not have a large part due to her age.
 Many members of Hello!
 Project Kids and Morning Musume participated in this film.

 In 2004, Hello!
 Project participated in a large shuffle group that produced one single, "All For One & One For All!".
 This song is considered one of the themes of Hello!
 Project.
 In addition to the H.P.
 All Stars, she was placed in two shuffle units, Aa! and Sexy Otonajan.
 The group was made up of Miki Fujimoto from Morning Musume, Megumi Murakami from Cute and Miyabi.
 They produced one song called "Onna, Kanashii, Otona".

 Earlier, in 2003, she was chosen to join the group Aa!, which consisted of fellow Hello!
 Project Kids member Airi Suzuki and was led by then Morning Musume member Reina Tanaka.
 The group released one single titled "First Kiss," on October 29, 2003.
 The group went on hiatus until the Hello!
 Project 2009 Summer tour at which many old shuffle units were renewed.
 During these concerts, Tanaka was replaced by Saho Akari, since Reina had joined the unit High King.
 The unit released one song, titled "YES YES YES" as part of the "Happy Wedding Song Cover" album released by Hello!
 Project.